apache/flink/docs/apis/streaming_guide.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">

-As presented in the [example](#example-program) a Flink Streaming program looks almost identical to a regular Flink program.
+As presented in the [example](#example-program), a Flink Streaming program looks almost identical to a regular Flink program.
 Each stream processing program consists of the following parts:

 1. Obtaining a `StreamExecutionEnvironment`,
 2. Connecting to data stream sources,